Rapid Insights: ‘The Waterfront’ Reveals the Trick to Masking Gritty Drama as Soap

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-Who’s been watching this intense drama?
+Who’s been watching this compelling new series?

-How does the show’s social buzz look?
+How does the show’s online buzz look?

 Introducing Genre DNA™